 In the long run, we'll want clients to use gRPC for the substantial performance improvements.
 However, some developers may be more familiar with the existing Google API Client Libraries.
 So, we currently recommend using the libraries built on our REST API.

 There is also a web-based interface for Cloud KMS on the Google Cloud Console, which allows for key management operations.
 Encrypt and decrypt operations cannot be performed from the web interface.

 We want to make accessing Cloud KMS a joy from every language and platform, and work on that will be ongoing.
 If we're falling short in any way, let us know.

 How clients access the API may vary a bit depending on the platform on which the code is running, particularly with respect to authentication.
 Google Application Default Credentials abstract away many of the differences, but there are still some things to keep in mind.

-Software running on Compute Engine typically authenticates using
+Software running on Compute Engine, including Google Kubernetes Engine nodes,

 service account.
 The same is true for